 * User can seamlessly switch from one device to another while on a call.

 * It has also interesting feature call “Safe-driving mode” for when a participant is in commute.

 * The app is open to all users.
 More importantly, it is free to use.

 Video conferencing apps became popular amongst the professionals during the Coronavirus pandemic and Zoom has been the biggest gainer.
 As of today, one Zoom share price is $261.70.
 It was launched $36 per share in April, 2019.
 However, It was not an easy ride for Zoom.
 Indias Home Ministry had issued an advisory on the use of the app, described it as “Not Safe”.
 Company had been accused of using Chinese servers.
 Some experts called Zoom a malware.
 Company was sued by the American church after a hacker allegedly hacked into virtual Bible class to post graphic images of child abuse.
 Later on the CEO Eric Yuan had to apologize for security problems.

-JioMeet has a long way to go before it catches Zoom but from past experiences, one can surely say it has the tenacity to capture market.
-Demand of homegrown video conferencing app is rising in India and Jio has entered the market at the right moment.
+JioMeet has a long way to go before it catches Zoom but from past experiences, one can surely say it has the tenacity to capture the market.
+The demand for homegrown video conferencing app is rising in India and Jio has entered the market at the right moment.

-The app has already been downloaded over 100 thousands time.
+The app has already been downloaded over 100 thousand times.
+Jiowave is coming.